Michelle Yuan

 I research theoretical syntax and am especially interested in the syntax-morphology interface.
 Much of my work has centred around morphosyntactic phenomena such as case, agreement, and movement, including (and especially) their interactions and their manifestations in ergative languages.
 I am also interested in the internal structure and formation of morphologically complex words and, relatedly, the morphosyntactic properties of pronominal clitics.

-I have primarily investigated these topics through the lens of Inuktitut and related varieties.
-More recently, I have also begun exploring some of these issues in the San Juan Piñas variety of Mixtec (Tò’ōn Ndá’ví), together with Gabriela Caballero, Claudia Juárez Chávez and other language experts, and our students.
+I have investigated these topics primarily through the lens of Inuktitut and other Inuit-Yupik-Unangan languages.
+More recently, I have also been exploring some of these issues in the San Juan Piñas variety of Mixtec (Tò’ōn Ndá’ví), together with Gabriela Caballero, Claudia Juárez Chávez and other language experts, and our students.
 This work is particularly focused around the documentation and analysis of the language’s tonal and morphosyntactic properties, as well as the development of linguistic resources for language reclamation purposes.

 A pineapple field in San Juan Piñas, Oaxaca (Summer 2022)